David Bret: Clark Gable

 In Clark Gable: Tormented Star Bret deals at length with Gable's sex life and particularly his sex with other men.
 In the New York Times Sunday Book Review, Ada Calhoun wrote "How does Bret, the author of numerous celebrity biographies, know so much about Hollywood stars’ sex lives?
 Judging by this new book's convoluted wording, he really doesn't."
 She also wrote: "For all its smut, the book is painfully unsexy. ...
 And yet Bret undermines his own arguments. ...
 'Clark Gable' teems with innuendo and exclamation points, but still presents a thoroughly joyless view of old Hollywood."

 George Formby

 In George Formby: A Troubled Genius Bret explores the "innocent innuendo" of a once hugely popular music-hall performer.
 Jonathan Glancey writing for The Guardian described it as "David Bret's thoughtful book about the life and unhappiness of an entertainer who would surely never make it anywhere near the top now."
+Through this, he came under large scrutiny from the George Formby Society for claims about George, his relationship with his wife Beryl, and the Formby family.